Banta Corporation: History

-In the 1920s, one of George Banta, Jr.'s brothers-in-law, Russell Sharp, created an elementary school workbook and turned to Banta Publishing to print it.
-Its expertise in publishing them helped make it a leader in production of other softcover books.
-In 1954, it adopted the name George Banta Company, Inc. and in 1971 it went public, traded on NASDAQ as BNTA.
-After 27 years, it moved to the New York Stock Exchange on December 18, 1998, where it traded under the symbol BN for the next eight years.
+Russell Sharp, brother-in-law of George Banta, Jr., created an elementary school workbook in the 1920s and turned to Banta Publishing to print it.
+Its expertise in publishing them helped make it a leader in the production of other softcover books, and Banta had a long-term relationship with Scott Foresman.
+A second plant opened in 1946, located about 2 mi north at 800 Midway Road.
+In 1954, the company adopted the name George Banta Company, Inc. and in 1971 it went public, traded on NASDAQ as BNTA.
+In 1989, Banta broke into the Fortune 500 and officially changed its name to Banta Corporation.
+After 27 years on NASDAQ, it moved to the New York Stock Exchange (NYSE) on December 18, 1998, where it traded under the symbol BN for the next eight years.

-Starting in 1969, the Banta Company began a program of acquisitions of imaging and printing-related companies as well as manufacturers of packaging, paper products, and display equipment.
-It also diversified within its print business, printing catalogs, trade books, and the Parker Brothers board game Trivial Pursuit.
+Starting in 1969, Banta began a program of acquisitions of imaging and printing-related companies as well as manufacturers of packaging, paper products, and display equipment.
+It also diversified within its print business, printing catalogs, trade books, and the Selchow and Righter board game Trivial Pursuit.

 As the printing industry declined in the early 21st century, Banta spun off several units to focus on its core businesses.
 In August 2006, Connecticut-based envelope printer Cenveo made an unsolicited offer to buy the company, but Banta's management considered it hostile.
 (Banta's stock price had recently fallen after the disastrous August 2006 earning call when Streeter announced Banta was going to refocus on print instead of supply chain and when questioned about the shift she replied "we didn't see it coming" - from the low $40s in late July; it closed at a penny under $34 on August 8, but the news shot the price up to $46 the following day.)
 Instead, it accepted a $1.3 billion offer from major competitor RR Donnelley of Chicago in October, at $52.50 cash per share ($36.50 plus a $16 special dividend).

 Family company

 Founder Banta remained president until his death in 1935 at age 78.
-His wife Nellie, who ran day-to-day operations from 1904 to 1911, assumed the presidency afterwards until her death in 1951.
-Their son, George Banta, Jr., joined the company in 1911 and served as president from 1951 to 1961.
-In 1965, George, Jr.'s son George Banta III took over, stepping aside to become chairman in 1971, where he remained until 1983.
-The company's final chairman & CEO in 2006 was Stephanie Streeter.
+His wife Nellie (1866–1951), who ran day-to-day operations from 1904 to 1911, assumed the presidency afterwards until her death.
+Their son, George Banta, Jr. (1893–1977), joined the company in 1911 and served as president from 1951 to 1961.
+In 1965, George Banta Jr.'s son George "Bud" Banta III (1923–2005) took over, stepping aside to become chairman in 1971, where he remained until 1983.

+Banta's final chairman & CEO in 2006 was Stephanie Streeter; two years earlier, she had succeeded Donald Belcher (1938–2018), who led the company for a decade (1994–2004).